Environmental Factors That Contribute to Male Infertility

 Despite being significantly under-explored, male factors contribute to up to half of all cases of infertility.
 With genetics, abnormal sperm production, hormonal issues, structural abnormalities and environmental factors all thought to be causative; there is a need for thorough, comprehensive investigations whenever a problem is suspected.

 The first step for most infertile couples is for both parties to undergo a detailed history and medical examination.
-This will enable the doctor to identify any potential environmental confounders.
-Some of the most widely known environmental factors are described below.
+This will enable the doctor to identify any potential confounders.
+As with most medical situations, the lifestyle choices that a person makes, along with the environment they live in, can have a significant impact on their health and well being.
+This article has been written to explore the specific environmental factors that are thought to impact male fertility.

 Up to 40% of infertility cases are considered to be idiopathic, meaning the cause is unknown.
 Men who fall into this category usually have normal looking sperm.
-One explanation for unexplained infertility is damage to the sperm DNA.
+One explanation for the unexplained infertility is damage to the sperm DNA.
 The extent of DNA fragmentation seems to be a robust indicator of male infertility; however, it remains, to date, an understudied area of investigation.
 A DNA fragmentation index (DFI) of greater than 30% is associated with increased infertility.
-In one study the DFI of infertile smokers was 37.66%, compared to 19.34% in infertile non-smokers and 14.51% in fertile controls.
-This suggests a strong link between smoking and DNA damage and offers a feasible explanation for some cases of idiopathic infertility.
+In one study the DFI of infertile smokers was 38%, compared to 19% in infertile non-smokers and 15% in fertile controls.
+This suggests a strong link between smoking and DNA damage, which is independent of the infertility caused by other factors.

 Additional support for this theory comes from understanding the harmful components that make up cigarettes.
-For example, tobacco which contains reactive oxygen species, that can accumulate, causing damage; and nicotine which causes double-stranded DNA breaks.
+For example, tobacco which contains reactive oxygen species (ROS) and nicotine which causes double-stranded DNA breaks.
+ROS are a natural byproduct of cellular metabolism; however, levels can increase when the cells of the body are exposed to stress, nutrient deficiency, metal toxicity or irradiation.
+Chemicals, including tobacco also cause a dangerous accumulation of ROS, significantly increasing the risk of cellular damage and injury.
+Double-strand DNA breaks occur when both strands of the DNA double helix are severed.
+They can cause irreversible damage to the cell and genomic mutations.
 Smoking also reduces the levels of antioxidants, which play a vital role in neutralising the effects of harmful free radicals.
 An excess of free radicals can cause oxidative stress and will compromise normal cellular processes.

 Smoking has an adverse effect on general health and men who are attempting to conceive should definitely take steps to try to quit.